 Each semester, 24-hour quiet hours are in effect from the last day of classes through the closing of College housing.

 Students living in College-owned houses, townhouses, courts, and apartments may host parties in their assigned residences in accordance with College policies.
-Event occupancy is limited to five guests per resident present.
-Alcohol may be consumed only by students age 21 or older and only in accordance with all College alcohol policies.
+Event occupancy in the residence is limited to five guests per resident present.
+Alcohol may be consumed only by individuals age 21 or older and only in accordance with all College alcohol policies.

 Residents who host parties are held directly responsible for conduct occurring at their residence, including outside areas, and for their visitors' behavior.

 Failure to adhere to this policy may result in administrative action by the Office of Residence Life and/or disciplinary sanctions.
 These responses may include suspension of party privileges, and/or removal from the residence.